cshum/rodabase/README.md

 Context object consists of the following properties:
 * `result`: Result document before locking.
 Changes can be made during this stage.
-* `transaction`: Transaction instance.
-Additional operations can be binded.

 ```js
 var people = roda('people');